Hello Planning Mashers!

 Every set comes in a thin box that allows us to easily store pens horizontally.
 I intend to actually keep the box and store my pens that way.

 On the box, you’ll see the colors and the size of the tip.
-As you open it, you’ll get some instructions on how to store, take care, and blend these pens.
+As you open it, you’ll get some instructions on how to store, take care of, and blend these pens.

-Inside each set, you’ll get 8 colors, one white pen, and a blending pen.
-Plus – two spare tips.
+Inside each set, you’ll get 10 colors and two spare tips.

 I almost forgot to mention probably the most important part of the packaging – the blending palette!
 It’s of course great for blending, but also is amazing for opening up pens for the first time.